SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 7 fire damage; push 1
 > - **17+:** 8 fire damage; push 3
 >
-> **Effect:** The space the target occupies fills with dark smoke and blocks line of effect until the start of the saboteur's next turn
+> **Effect:** The space the target occupies fills with dark smoke and blocks line of effect until the start of the saboteur's next turn.

 > ⭐️ **Loyalty Collar**
 >